Margomunda: Geography

 Margomunda, the eponymous CD block headquarters, is located at 24.165163°N 86.587578°E.

 It is located 45 km from Deoghar, the district headquarters.

 Deoghar district, a plateau region, is broadly divided into two sub-micro regions – the Dumka-Godda Uplands and Deoghar Uplands.
 The Dumka-Godda Uplands covers the north-eastern portion of the district.
 It has an elevation of 753 m above mean sea level.
 The Deoghar Uplands covers the south-western portion of the district.

-There are some isolated peaks in the district – Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road and some more.
+There are some isolated peaks in the district, including Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, and Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road.

 Margomunda CD block is bounded by Madhupur CD block on the north, Karon CD block on the east, Narayanpur CD block in Jamtara district on a portion of the south, Gandey CD block in Giridih district on a portion of the south and the west.

-Margomunda CD block has an area of 155.09 km2.Margomunda police station serves this block.
+Margomunda CD block has an area of 155.09 km2.
+Margomunda police station serves this block.
 Headquarters of this CD block is at Margomunda village.

 Gram panchayats in Margomunda CD block are: Baghmara, Bansimi, Chetnari, Kano, Laharjori, Mahjori, Mahuatand, Margomunda, Murlipahari, Pandniya, Pipra, Rampur and Suggapahari.